 Understanding an Internal Audit

-The Importance of Internal Audit Function in an Entity in Dubai and UAE
+The Importance of Internal Audit Function in an Entity in Dubai, UAE

 Internal Audit is technically a cost center in a company and does not generate any revenue.
 A practical internal audit function is essential for any company to survive and succeed.
 External auditors don’t have the same capabilities as internal auditors.
 They go beyond financial reporting risks and look at broader issues such as an organization’s reputation, its efficiency and impact on society, and how it treats its staff.